Updated on 2025-08-25 GMT+08:00

 }

-You can use a config subcommand of the image-migrator tool to automatically obtain the image that is being used by the workload in the cluster.
+You can use the config subcommand of image-migrator to obtain images that are being used by workloads.
 For details, see Usage of image-migrator config.
 After obtaining the images.json file, you can modify, add, or delete its content as required.

 Usage of image-migrator